Contract Compliance Agent

 15 decision steps, split by decider

-Identify contract scope under FCPA + UK Bribery Act + CSDDD chain-of-activities Does the contract fall within FCPA accounting scope, UK Bribery Act Section 7 corporate liability, CSDDD chain-of-activities (upstream + downstream business partners), or SOX 404 contract cycle?
+Identify contract scope under the FCPA, UK Bribery Act and CSDDD chain-of-activities Does the contract fall within FCPA accounting scope, UK Bribery Act Section 7 corporate liability, the CSDDD chain-of-activities covering upstream and downstream business partners, or the SOX 404 contract cycle?
 Human Auditor

-Scope identification under FCPA Section 13(b)(2), UKBA Section 7 with adequate procedures defence, CSDDD Article 3(7) chain-of-activities definition (upstream business partners providing products or services to the company plus downstream business partners conducting activities for or on behalf of the company), plus SOX 404 contract cycle materiality assessment requires legal judgement on jurisdictional reach, materiality thresholds (CSDDD Article 22 phased application by company size + turnover), and counterparty role classification (direct supplier versus tiered subcontractor versus distributor versus agent versus joint venture partner).
-LLM extracts counterparty information plus geographic operations plus contract economic substance; legal counsel applies scope determination with named decision-maker and applied criteria
+Scope identification spans FCPA Section 13(b)(2), UKBA Section 7 with its adequate-procedures defence, the CSDDD Article 3(7) chain-of-activities definition covering upstream and downstream business partners, and the SOX 404 contract-cycle materiality assessment.
+It requires legal judgement on jurisdictional reach, on the materiality thresholds in CSDDD Article 22 (phased by company size and turnover), and on classifying the counterparty's role - direct supplier, tiered subcontractor, distributor, agent, or joint-venture partner.
+The LLM extracts the counterparty information, geographic operations, and economic substance, and legal counsel makes the scope determination with a named decision-maker and applied criteria.

 Decision Record